G-dH/vertical-workspaces/README.md

 - Now you should see *Vertical Workspaces* extension in *Extensions* application (re-open the app if needed to load new data), where you can enable it and access its Preferences window by pressing `Settings` button.

 ## Credits
-This extension uses parts of the [Vertical Overview extension](https://github.com/RensAlthuis/vertical-overview).
+This extension uses customized utils and dash modules of the [Vertical Overview extension](https://github.com/RensAlthuis/vertical-overview).

 ## Buy me a coffee
 If you like my extensions and want to keep me motivated, you can also buy me a coffee: